israeldvd/amounts-monitor/S03_React_basics/README.md

 Go into a path in which the project should be created (use `cd`):

-- run `npx create-react-app react-complete-guide` (this last is project's name)
+- run `npx create-react-app react-complete-guide` (this last is the name of the project)

 This project directory could be used for **all projects** developed, but it should be noted that this process put all modules together into one single place.